kartik-v/mpdf/README.md

 I needed this for building many of my dependent PHP based projects that use this wonderful PDF library.
 Managing package dependencies via a central repository was important for folks like me.
 I use composer to manage package dependencies via packages on packagist.org.

 - Added ability to update library and manage dependencies via composer
 - Uses the latest development version (v6.0beta) of the mPDF library.
-I needed the latest development version via composer, which was not found elsewhere.
+I needed the latest development version via composer, which was not found elsewhere. mPDF 6.0 can utilise OpenType layout tables to display complex scripts.
+It will be of most interest to those wishing to use Arabic or Indic scripts (as well as Khmer, Lao, Myanmar etc.).
+It will  also improve the display of Thai, Vietnamese and Hebrew.
+- This beta release contains (open source) fonts to cover almost every imaginable script/language.
+It also includes additional fonts for Chinese, Japanese, and Korean.

+This [demo PDF](http://www.mpdf1.com/repos/example61_new_mPDF_v6-0_features.pdf) file explains what mPDF 6.0 can do, and acts as temporary documentation.
+The source file for this is also included as [example61_new_mPDF_v6-0_features.php](https://github.com/kartik-v/mpdf/blob/master/examples/example61_new_mPDF_v6-0_features.php) in the repository.

+You can refer another [demo PDF file](http://www.mpdf1.com/repos/example_web.pdf) taken from a [UTF test web page](http://www.columbia.edu/~fdc/utf8/).

 Installation
 ------------